Surja15/Surja15/README.md

 - [Link to GitHub Repository](https://github.com/Surja15/compass_app)

-### Notepad App
+### Minimalist Notes App - Published on Amazon App Store

-Description: A basic notepad app for taking notes, built with Dart and Flutter.
+Description: A no frills notepad app for taking notes, built with Dart and Flutter, using hive storage backend.

 - [Link to GitHub Repository](https://github.com/Surja15/Flutter-Hive-Notes-App-Minimalist-)